 Consider a spread option on the biviarate energy prices $(S_k,S_l)$, $k, l=1,\dots, n$, $k\neq l$, with strike price $K$ and maturity time $T$.
 By Remark \ref{notwvagrem}, if $n\geq 3$, this is a more general setting with the possibility that the components $\bfh$ other than the $k$th and $l$th component affect the law of $(S_k,S_l)$ under $\QQ_{\bfh}$.

 Suppose that $\bfh\in\DDD_{\bfZ}$, then by the risk-neutral pricing formula, the price of the spread option at time $t$ is

 $t\in[0,T]$, expressed as a function of the current energy price $(S_k,S_l)(t)$ and strike price $K$, which is possible as the LDOUP is Markov and the option is path independent.
-Suppose also that $-\bfepsilon\in\DDD_{\bfZ}$, then the Hurd-Zhou formula \cite{HZ10} states that the price with strike 1 is
+Suppose also that $-\bfepsilon+\bfh\in\DDD_{\bfZ}$, then the Hurd-Zhou formula \cite{HZ10} gives the price with strike price 1 as

 where